takaito1/MITgcm_regional_setup/README.md

   - The result is in a set of binary files (.bin)

 ## Oceanic initial condition
+  - Oceanic initial condition will be the state of rest with T and S interpolated from SODA reanalysis product.
+  - An example for North Pacific domain is:
+  - The result is in a set of binary files (.bin)

 ## Modify the source code and build executable

 ## Biogeochemistry